Frequently Asked Questions - CSA Members

 Your share will be ready for you in the front of our barn.

-• Members will enter the barn and see produce displayed “market style” on the left side of the barn.
+Members will enter the barn and see produce displayed “market style” on the left side of the barn.
 Members will sign in and then proceed to gather their weekly produce share.
-Partial Season and Full Season CSA Share Members all receive the same amount of weekly produce.
-Each item will be marked and labeled with the quantity you are to take home.
+Each item will be labeled with the vegetable variety and the quantity you are to take home.
 Some items, like salad greens will need to be weighed out individually.

 Andrew and/or Becky will be around the farm during pickup days to assist with any questions.